ghostwriter/ghostwriter/README.md

 #### 👷 Check out what I'm currently working on

-- [COVID19Ethiopia/ethiopia-coronavirus-data-collection](https://github.com/COVID19Ethiopia/ethiopia-coronavirus-data-collection) - Coronavirus cases in Ethiopia (1 day ago)
+- [COVID19Ethiopia/ethiopia-coronavirus-data-collection](https://github.com/COVID19Ethiopia/ethiopia-coronavirus-data-collection) - Coronavirus cases in Ethiopia (today)
 - [ghostwriter/wip](https://github.com/ghostwriter/wip) - work in progress (4 days ago)
 - [mockery/mockery](https://github.com/mockery/mockery) - Mockery is a simple yet flexible PHP mock object framework for use in unit testing with PHPUnit, PHPSpec or any other testing framework.
 Its core goal is to offer a test double framework with a succinct API capable of clearly defining all possible object operations and interactions using a human readable Domain Specific Language (DSL).
 (5 days ago)
 - [laminas/laminas-skeleton-installer](https://github.com/laminas/laminas-skeleton-installer) - Installer plugin for Laminas MVC Skeleton application (1 month ago)